JoranJix/Undressify/README.md

 <a href="http://sldev.free.fr/">CoolViewer</a> - Working but has odd behaviours (tested on Windows)<br>
 <a href="https://www.mysmartbots.com/">mysmartbots</a> - Working but only from remote side limited functions- **NOT RECOMMENDED** - Closed source.<br>
 <a href="https://corrade.grimore.org/">Corrade Bot</a> - limited functions - RLV is super outdated.
 Only 16 available attachement points.
 Reactiontime is very slow.<br>
-Lumiya Mobile client- its working.
+<a href="https://apkcombo.com/de/lumiya/com.lumiyaviewer.lumiya/">Lumiya Mobile clien</a> - its working.
 Thats a surprise!<br>
 <a href="https://speedlight.io](https://megapahit.net/">Megapahit</a> - NOT WORKING - No RLV present<br>
 ## Not Tested viewers
 <a href="https://speedlight.io/">Speedlight</a><br>